Single Path One-Shot Neural Architecture Search with Uniform Sampling: Experiment Results

 Table~\ref{tbl:building_block_result} shows the results.
-For comparison, we set up a series of baselines as follows: 1) select a certain block choice only (denoted by ``all choice\_*'' entries); note that different choices have different complexity, thus we rescale the channels uniformly to adjust the FLOPs.
+For comparison, we set up a series of baselines as follows: 1) select a certain block choice only (denoted by ``all choice\_*'' entries); note that different choices have different FLOPs, thus we adjust the channels to meet the constraint.
 2) Randomly select some candidates from the search space.
 3) Replace our evolutionary architecture optimization with random search used in~\cite{brock2017smash,bender2018understanding}.
 Results show that random search equipped with our single path supernet finds an architecture only slightly better that random select (73.8 vs. 73.7).
 It does no mean that our single path supernet is less effective.
-This is just because the random search is too naive to pick good candidates from the large search space.
+This is because the random search is too naive to pick good candidates from the large search space.
 Using evolutionary search, our approach finds out an architecture that achieves superior accuracy (74.3) over all the baselines.

-\paragraph{Search Space: Channels} Searching the number of channels in convolutional layers is more challenging, because the number of output channels in the current layer is \emph{correlated} with the number of input channels in the next layer.
-Previous works usually deal with the problem by \emph{channel pruning} \cite{he2018amc,he2017channel} or \emph{model adaption} \cite{yang2018netadapt,dai2018chamnet}.

-We propose a new choice block for channel number search, as shown in Fig.~\ref{fig:choice_block_channel}.
-Weights of dimensions (max\_c\_out, max\_c\_in, ksize) for the convolutional kernels are preallocated.
-For each batch in supernet training, the number of current output channels $c\_out$ is randomly sampled.
-Then, we slice out the weights for current batch with the form $\mathrm{Weights}[:c\_out, :c\_in, :]$, which is used to produce the output.
-The optimal number of channels is determined in the evolutionary step.

-We first evaluate channel search on the baseline structure ``all choice\_3'' (refer to Table~\ref{tbl:building_block_result}): for each building block, we search the number of ``mid-channels'' (output channels of the first 1x1 conv in each building block) varying from 0.2x to 1.6x (with stride 0.2), where ``$k$-x'' means $k$ times the number of default channels.
-Same as Sec.~\ref{sec:buildingblock}, we set the complexity constraint $\text{FLOPs} \le 330M$.
+\paragraph{Search Space: Channels. } Based on our novel choice block for channel number search, we first evaluate channel search on the baseline structure ``all choice\_3'' (refer to Table~\ref{tbl:building_block_result}): for each building block, we search the number of ``mid-channels'' (output channels of the first 1x1 conv in each building block) varying from 0.2x to 1.6x (with stride 0.2), where ``$k$-x'' means $k$ times the number of default channels.
+Same as building block search, we set the complexity constraint $\text{FLOPs} \le 330M$.
 Table~\ref{tbl:channel_search_result} (first part) shows the result.
 Our channel search method has higher accuracy (73.9) than the baselines.